Data Processing Addendum

 2) Audit and risk assessment procedures for the purposes of periodic review and assessment of security risks to Mode’s organization, monitoring compliance with Mode’s policies and procedures, and reporting the condition of its information security and compliance to internal senior management.

-a) Encryption in Transit: Customer content is encrypted in transit using Transport Layer Security.
+a) Encryption in Transit: Customer Personal Data is encrypted in transit using Transport Layer Security.
 TLS is active on all accounts by default and cannot be disabled by end users.

-b) Encryption at Rest: Confidential customer data is encrypted at rest with Advance Encryption Standard (AES).
+b) Encryption at Rest: Customer Personal Data is encrypted at rest with Advanced Encryption Standard (AES).
 Backups are encrypted at rest.